The Singapore haze makes for a blurred view of the skyline.

 Above 400 (Hazardous): Any reading above 400 could actually be life-threatening to elderly folks or sick people.

-The haze predominantly comes from Jakarta, more notably Sumatra and Kalimantan, where farmers practice forest-burning in their agricultural process.
+The haze predominantly comes from Jakarta, more notably Sumatra and Kalimantan, where farmers practice forest burning in their agricultural process.

-The situation worsens during dry season and periods of low rainfall.
+The situation worsens during the dry season and periods of low rainfall.
 June 2013 was a particularly bad year when haze escalated to an all-time high of PSI 401.

-Due to agricultural patterns and usage of land for farming, the haze in Singapore usually happens between May and October.
+Due to agricultural patterns and the usage of land for farming, the haze in Singapore usually happens between May and October.

 PSI levels readings, taken every three and 24 hours, are reflected on the top right corner of our television screen during the haze period.
 The information can also be accessed via the National Environmental Agency (NEA) website.